DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   The DreamSpot team identified its markets as follows (all data refer to USD):

   - *Total Addressable Market* - it consider the global outbound tourism market, namely the flow of travelers worldwide.
-In 2024 the market size generated revenues for approximately $dollar$8879.2 billion;
+In 2024 this market generated revenues for approximately $dollar$8879.2 billion;

     Source: #link("https://www.businessresearchinsights.com/market-reports/outbound-tourism-market-118431")[businessresearchinsights.com]

-  - *Served Addressable Market* - it reduces TAM concentrating in the USA outbound travel market.
-The DreamSpot group chose to focus on this country due to its influence in the travel market; moreover, since the application is designed in english, the choice of USA increase the amount of end users.
-The USA outbound travel market is projected to rise up to $dollar$293.3 billion in 2025;
+  - *Served Addressable Market* - the DreamSpot team decided to consider the USA outbound travel market due to this country's influence in the travel market; moreover, since the application is in english, the choice of the States allows to acquire costumers without having language related problems.
+The USA outbound travel market is projected to generate earnings up to $dollar$293.3 billion in 2025;

     Source: #link("https://www.futuremarketinsights.com/reports/united-states-outbound-travel-market")[futuremarketinsights.com]

-  - *Target Market* - the DreamSpot team's target market corresponds to USA citizens, who are use to travel, in the age between 35 and 54 years old, as validated using interviews.
-Approximately 35% of travelers accounts for the target age, hence valuating to 102.7 billion.
+  - *Target Market* - the DreamSpot team's target market corresponds to USA citizens, who use to travel, between 35 and 54 years old, as validated using interviews in @interviews.
+Approximately 35% of travelers accounts for the target age, hence valuating the maximum possible earnings to $dollar$102.7 billion.

     Source: #link("https://novacancynews.com/u-s-millennials-most-likely-to-take-spend-more-on-vacations-this-year-next/")[novacancynews.com]

-In general, finding information about the travel market was more difficult than expected: although it's true than a plethora of information and market reports for this market is available on the Internet, a big portion of them are accessible only under payment of a costly subscription and/or fee.
-Example of these are: //Insert some of the links we could not use
+In general, finding information about the travel market was more difficult than expected: although it's true than a plethora of information and market reports for this market is available on the Internet, a big portion of them are accessible only under payment of a costly subscription and/or fee. /*Example of these are: //Insert some of the links we could not use*/

 Moreover, recent and accurate data about US travelers age demonstrated to be difficult to find: most of them result to be not freely available, inaccurate and/or outdated (e.g. #link("https://www.bls.gov/opub/ted/2003/nov/wk1/art02.htm")[bls.gov] /*Insert other links*/)

+Finally, according to #link("https://www.technavio.com/report/travel-market-industry-analysis?utm_source=prnewswire&utm_medium=pressrelease&utm_campaign=aitrend1_1_report_week05_2025&utm_content=IRTNTR71431")[technavio.com], the travel market size is suggested to increase by $dollar$2860.2 billion between 2023 and 2028, therefore qualify as a significant growing market.

   == Competitors analysis